HPEEzmeral/troubleshooting/ezua/whitelist_disks/README.md

 A user may have many disks on a node and does not want Data Fabric to use all of them.
 A user can choose which disks are used by Data Fabric on each node.
 This process is called whitelisting disks.
 The disks that will be used on each node can be different.

-The list of disks will be provided in a text file called /mnt/whitelist.
+The user will provide the list of disks in a text file called /mnt/whitelist.
+Please use the disk names provided by lsblk.
 Here is a sample:

 m2-lr1-dev-vm20.mip.storage.hpecorp.net: /dev/sdb
 m2-lr1-dev-vm21.mip.storage.hpecorp.net: /dev/sdc